dragan1alex/STM32_Drivers/README.md

 Added so far:
 - Single data line neopixel driver (only RGB channels supported at the moment)
 - SHT30 I2C temperature and humidity sensor driver

-To be added in the near future:
 - Winbond SPI Flash driver

+To be added in the future:
+- TFT LCD driver using 16bit parralel data interface (may take some time, I don't have the LCD yet)